 Whom to ask about what

-The administration is gradually introducing functional mailboxes.
-This has several advantages - you don't need to hesitate about which administrator to contact, and several administrators can help with your matter.
-All functional e-mail addresses can be found in this document:
+The administration has introduced functional mailboxes.
+This has several advantages – you don´t need to hesitate about which administrator to contact and several administrators can help with your matter.
+All functional mailboxes can be found in this document: